-On April 28, 1937, 249 Marlborough was purchased from Eleanor Lyman by attorney Franklin Dexter, Jr. He lived at 247 Marlborough with his widowed mother, Jane Appleton (Dwight) Dexter.
+On April 28, 1937, 249 Marlborough was purchased from Eleanor Lyman by attorney Franklin Dexter, Jr. He lived at 247 Marlborough with his widowed mother, Jane Appleton (Dwight) Dexter, and sister, Harriett Dexter.
 On June 22, 1937, he and his mother entered into a party wall agreement governing the wall between the two houses.
 They moved from 247 Marlborough to 249 Marlborough soon thereafter.
-They also maintained a home in Prides Crossing.
+They also maintained a home, Oberland, in Pride’s Crossing.

 On July 7, 1939, Franklin Dexter transferred 249 Marlborough to his mother.
 In August of 1939, he married to Mary Ann (Mianne) (Palfrey) Hill, the former wife of Arthur Dehon Hill, Jr. On September 3, 1939, as they were returning from their honeymoon in Europe, the ship they were traveling on, the SS Athenia, was torpedoed and sunk by a German submarine.
 They were rescued and made their home in Brookline and Beverly.

 On November 17, 1951, 249 Marlborough was purchased from Franklin Dexter, as conservator of his mother, by Miss Marion S. Hodgdon, a real estate dealer who lived at 375 Marlborough.

 On April 16, 1952, 249 Marlborough was acquired from Marion Hodgdon by Aldo G. Fioravanti, a jeweler.
 He and his wife, Anna May (Accomando) Fioravanti, lived in Arlington.